zortax/deep-packet-inspection/README.md

 considered *stable*, the kernel module may panic your kernel at any time.

 ## Building
-To build the kernel module and the library, simply ŕun the `build.sh` script:
+To build the kernel module and the library, simply run the `build.sh` script:
 ```
 $ ./build.sh
 ```